Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 Notes:

-- But also any other language that compilers to WASM
+- But also any other language that compilers to Wasm
   - Solang
   - or ask!